SuffolkLITLab/FormFyxer/README.md

 ### formfyxer.parse_form(fileloc,title=None,jur=None,cat=None,normalize=1,use_spot=0,rewrite=0)
-Read in a pdf with ore-existing form fields, pull out basic stats, attempt to normalize its field names, and re-write the file with the new fields (if rewrite=1).
+Read in a pdf with pre-existing form fields, pull out basic stats, attempt to normalize its field names, and re-write the file with the new fields (if rewrite=1).
 #### Parameters:
 * **fileloc :** the location of the pdf file to be processed.
 * **title : str, default None** The title of the form.
 If set to `None` the parser will make a best guess.